 no changes or repairs made to, or needed by, the system we installed.
 The system, as

 designed, continues to operate flawlessly, twenty-four hours a day, seven days a week.

 The only maintenance, however, is required by the standard operating proceedure which

-calls for routine tests to be performed via modem, by running system diagnostics that
+calls for routine tests to be performed via Internet, by running system diagnostics that

 ensure the system's reliability and longivity.

 If you have a special project in mind, that needs